RIZIN Fighting Federation’s first event of the year is in the bag.

 Further down the RIZIN 15 card UFC veteran Damien Brown made it 2-0 with RIZIN, defeating the previously undefeated Japanese prospect Koji Takeda.
 Brown was able to pick apart Takeda on the feet with both engaging in some fun scrambles.

-Japanese veteran Satoru Kitaoka was hunting for a highlight-reel KO win for his 70th fight, but jiu-jitsu ace Roberto Satoshi was not having any part of it.
+Japanese veteran Satoru Kitaoka was hunting for a highlight-reel KO win for his 70th fight, but jiu-jitsu ace Roberto de Souza was not having any part of it.